roastercode/MAAS/README.md

 	- Update and Upgrade a cluster of different type of OS from one command
 	- Install a package from the package manger of the OS
 	- Load directly a command all over your hostfile
+    - Make Forensic analysis with the plugin Faron(made by MAS)
+    - Make Virus scan analysis with the plugin VirusScan(made by MAS)
+    - Bring back log or Forensic & VirusScan

 ### Can works with plugin